Sulim993/logs/README.md

 Role Name
 =========

-check-logs
+logs v1.0.0

 Role Variables
 --------------

-Collect logs on Inspur server,it takes about 5 minutes.
+Collect logs on Inspur server,it takes about 1m.

 Dependencies
 ------------

-copy the collected logs to folder
+copy the collected logs to folder ths is the first version of the script

 Example Playbook
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

   tasks:

-## Return Values

-Common return values are documented here, the following are the fields unique to this module:

-Key	Returned	Description

-Check to see if a change was made on the device.

-Messages returned after module execution.

-Status after module execution.
+    - logs: